edinaftcteams/ftc-shared/AutonomousConfiguration/readme.md

 - Change your navigation path based on your alliance color.
 - Select the starting location of you robot.
-- Select whether your robot will reposition the foundation.
+- Select whether your robot will deliver the duck.
-- Select where to park under the sky bridge.
+- Select whether your robot will deliver freight to the shipping hub.
-- Decide to only deliver, or deliver and place stones on the foundation.
+- Select the parking location at the end of autonomous.
+- Define any delay before starting autonomous.

 This configuration class can be modified to meet the requirements of your team and robot.